OWF/owf2014/README.md

 ## Production environment

 The Ansible config still needs to be tweaked a bit to be able to deploy to production.

+## Development configuration

+### Sending mail

+If you have a GMail account (say "foobar@gmail.com"), you may use GMail SMTP to send mail in place of "localhost" that may be denied for delivery (RBL, no MX record ...)

+Just add **OWF_USE_GMAIL_SMTP** environment variable:

+   export OWF_USE_GMAIL_SMTP=foobar:foobar_gmail_password

+Joining the first part of the GMail address and the associated password with a ":".

+And activate, if not done, the DEBUG mode.

+### Student Demo Cup application

+When in **DEBUG** mode, you may change the recipients of application notifications with the **OWF_SDC_RECIPIENTS** environment variable that joins all recipients mail addresses with a ":"like this:

+   export OWF_SDC_RECIPIENTS=me@somewhere.org:myboss@mycompany.com